supermaxiste/EnvironmentalStressPolyploidEvolution/downstream_analyses/main_results/data/Fig3a/README.md

 ## MDS analyses

-The starting point of MDS analyses are `cov` files from Bismark which can be obtained from ARPEGGIO runs.
-If these files are not available, we provide the final files used for MDS plotting (after performing all of the steps outlined below).
+The starting point of MDS analyses are `cov` files from Bismark which can be obtained from ARPEGGIO runs and also found [here](https://doi.org/10.5281/zenodo.7323783).
+We also provide the [final files](https://figshare.com/projects/Data_for_MDS_analyses/134765) used for MDS plotting (after performing all of the steps outlined below).
 To perform the analyses for all progenitors' sides and conditions, there are a total of 95 files.
 Cold conditions has 48 files and includes the following samples:

  - _A. halleri_ generation 1 (3 replicates)
  - _A. halleri_ generation 4 (3 replicates)